daslu/scittle/plugins/demo_emmy/README.md

 A demo project of a custom scittle build.

-This demo project uses the `scittle.emmy` plugins which aren't part of the normal scittle distribution.
+This demo project uses the `scittle.emmy` & `scittle.emmy-viewers` plugins which aren't part of the normal scittle distribution.

 To produce release `.js` files, run: `bb release`.

+Note: Some of npm packages not automatically installed during the deps resolution, most probably due to some ns not required by this plugins, so if you encounter npm package missing, run `npm install` manually and rerun `bb relsease`.

+---

 See: